Qualy-org/qualy-front/README.md

 - `gulp watch`: call for watch files
 - `gulp pages`: deploy files to gh-pages
 - `gulp deploys`: run all tasks and deploy files to gh-pages

+### License

+This boilerplate is free and open source software, distributed under the The MIT License.
+So feel free to use this to create your site without linking back to me or using a disclaimer.

+If you’d like to give me credit somewhere on your blog or tweet a shout out to [@willian_justen](https://twitter.com/willian_justen), that would be pretty sweet.